On the Isoperimetric Riemannian Penrose Inequality: Isoperimetric Riemannian Penrose Inequality

-If one can produce an asymptotic bound for the Hawking mass, then, by monotonicity, it results in a bound for the Hawking mass of the initial set $\Omega\subseteq M$, if its boundary is connected and homologous to $\partial M$.
-We are actually going to deal also with $\partial M$.
-In the case it consists of multiple connected components, observe that a single component $N$ is not homologous to $\partial M$, and thus we cannot rely on \cref{thm:Geroch_monotonicity_formula} in order get a bound on $\ma_H(N)$ from an asymptotic estimate.
-However, \cite[Geroch Monotonicity (Multiple Boundary Components) 6.1]{huisken_inverse_2001} implies that having an upper bound for subsets with boundary homologous to $\partial M$ is actually enough to control the Hawking mass of any component of the horizon.
-We resume the procedure in the following statement.
+Take an initial set $\Omega\subseteq M$ with connected boundary homologous to $\partial \Omega$.
+If one can produce an asymptotic bound for the Hawking mass, the monotonicity transfers this same bound to the Hawking mass of $\partial \Omega$.
+Observe that a single component $N$ is not homologous to $\partial M$ when the latter consists of multiple connected components.
+Thus, we cannot rely on \cref{thm:Geroch_monotonicity_formula} to get a bound on $\ma_H(N)$ from an asymptotic estimate.
+However, \cite[Geroch Monotonicity (Multiple Boundary Components) 6.1]{huisken_inversemeancurvatureflow_2001} implies that having an upper bound for subsets with boundary homologous to $\partial M$ is actually enough to control the Hawking mass of any component of the horizon.
+We summarize the procedure in the following statement.